fenixkz/rl_journey/Lesson-3/theory.md

 However, to use any TD-learning update rules we need to estimate state or state-action values.
 If the network only outputs the probability distribution over all actions, how can we use that to estimate the Q-values?

 Moreover, how can we decide which actions are the best if we do not have any estimates of Q-values?
-Remember that our rule was to pick action corresponding to the highest value, so we need an estimate for them.
+Remember that our rule was to pick the action corresponding to the highest value, so we need an estimate for them.

 Basically, what I am trying to say that it makes much more sense to let the network output not a probability distribution over action space, but do a regression task.
 Given the state $s$ as the input, the network outputs the estimates of Q-values for each action.
 As these values are real numbers, this task is inherently of a regression type.